Vitas Gerulaitis: Career highlights

 Gerulaitis led the Pittsburgh Triangles to the World TeamTennis championship title at Pittsburgh's Civic Arena in 1975.
 Gerulaitis played for the Triangles from 1974 until 1976.
 He also played for the league's Indiana Loves franchise in 1977.

 Gerulaitis was coached by Fred Stolle from 1977 until 1983.

 He also won the men's doubles title at Wimbledon in 1975.
 He was a singles semifinalist at Wimbledon in both 1977 and 1978.
 In 1977 he lost a Wimbledon semifinal to his close friend and practice partner, Björn Borg, 6–4, 3–6, 6–3, 3–6, 8–6, a match considered one of the greatest ever, with journalist Curry Kirkpatrick stating shortly thereafter that it may have "been the finest ever played at Wimbledon".

 In December 1977, Gerulaitis won the most significant title of his career at the Australian Open, when he defeated John Lloyd in the men's singles final in five sets on New Year's Eve, despite suffering from leg cramps in the last two sets.

 In 1978, Gerulaitis won the year-end championship WCT Finals for the World Championship Tennis tour, beating Eddie Dibbs in straight sets.
 By 1978, he was the third-ranked men's singles player in the world.

 Gerulaitis advanced to the men's singles finals at the US Open in 1979, but lost in straight sets to fellow New Yorker John McEnroe.
 He was a member of the U.S. team which won the Davis Cup in 1979 and won two singles "rubbers" in the final, as the U.S. swept Italy 5–0.

 Gerulaitis reached his third Grand Slam singles final at the French Open in 1980, but lost in straight sets to defending champion Borg.

 In February 1981, Gerulaitis won the star-laden Toronto Indoor invitational tournament, defeating Jimmy Connors in the semifinal and McEnroe in four sets in the final.
 He lost in the 1981 Masters final against Ivan Lendl after leading 2 sets to 0 and match point.

 During his career, Gerulaitis won 25 top-level singles titles and eight doubles titles.
 His career-high singles ranking was world No. 3, which he reached on February 27, 1978.

 Gerulaitis was known for his exceptionally quick hands at the net and his outstanding court coverage.

 In 1985, Gerulaitis teamed with Bobby Riggs to launch a challenge to female players after the famous Battle of the Sexes.
 The stunt, however, was short-lived when Gerulaitis and Riggs lost a doubles match against Martina Navratilova and Pam Shriver.

-He retired from the professional tour in 1986 and was a regular tennis commentator on the USA network between 1988 and 1994.
+He retired from the professional tour in 1986 and was a regular tennis commentator on the USA network between 1988 and 1993, and then on CBS and ESPN in 1994.

-Gerulaitis coached Pete Sampras during the 1994 Italian Open in Rome, when Sampras' coach, Tim Gullikson, was on a family vacation.
+Gerulaitis coached Pete Sampras during the 1994 Italian Open in Rome, when Sampras's coach, Tim Gullikson, was on a family vacation.
 Sampras won the title by defeating Boris Becker in the final in straight sets.